Originally published Mar 12, 2018; updated Jan 18, 2019.

 2. Your team isn’t spending time printing invoices and stuffing envelopes

-Invoicing through snail mail is a really inefficient way to get paid and it’s costing you money both in time and in paper, envelopes and postage.
-Whoever is handling invoicing at your company has to print invoices, stuff envelopes, buy and apply stamps, physically mail the envelopes, check the mail everyday, open the envelopes, enter payments into QuickBooks, etc. If your business is still going through this process to get paid, it’s time to move to digital invoicing.
+Invoicing through snail mail is a really inefficient way to get paid and it’s costing you money — both in supplies (paper, envelopes, and postage) and in time.
+Whoever is handling invoicing at your company has to print invoices, stuff envelopes, buy and apply stamps, physically mail the envelopes, check the mail every day, open the envelopes, enter payments into QuickBooks, etc. If your business is still going through this process to get paid, it’s time to move to digital invoicing.

 Method:CRM users: Brand identity is important, so personalize your customer portal by adding your logo to your Method account.
 This way when customers access their portal it looks like an extension of your website.

-2. Your team isn’t waiting on someone with access to QuickBooks to help a customer
+3. Your team isn’t waiting on someone with access to QuickBooks to help a customer

 5. Your team isn’t spending time processing orders